 The railway station was sealed off and I was directed towards the ‘kacca’ where I had to buy a ticket.
 That was very straightforward and with my ticket in hand I was allowed to enter the railway station which was spacious and nearly empty.
 I bought a snack and something that was optimistically called coffee, a deplorable drink that resembled coffee in the same way yak butter tea does.

 The train arrived on time and I entered my carriage which was utilitarian.
-I found my seat which was in front of a blaring television and children were running up and down the aisle.
-It was lively and messy, but less than romantic.
-As soon as we were moving out of the station, I changed my seat for one furthest from the television set and by then the rattling of the train had drowned the tv noise and I was happily reading my book.
+I found my seat which was in front of a blaring television and children were busy running up and down the aisle.
+It was lively and messy, and less than romantic.
+As soon as we were moving out of the station, I changed my seat for one that was furthest from the television set and by then the rattling of the train had drowned the tv noise and I was happily reading my book.
 Later still the children left the train and someone had switched off the tv.
 All was well.

-In Bukhara I took a taxi to the city, which was inconveniently far from the station.
+In Bukhara I took a taxi to the city which was inconveniently far from the station.
 The station looked very much like the one in Samarkand and later I found out that indeed they all look very much the same.
 The architect had done a fine job and and they were constructed with their respective names in huge lettering.

 Bukhara has more of an old city than Samarkand.
 It’s not very lively though.
 The narrow alleys are empty and most of the commerce is relocated to newer parts of the city.
 Some old men sat playing backgammon under a tree in front of an old mosque.
 In the late afternoon I sat in front of one of the big madrassas.
 Children were playing and their voices echoed against the huge diwans.
 Next to the madrassa stood the famous minaret, named Kalyon.
 The minaret was built using mortar mixed with bulls’ blood, camel milk and eggs.

 Raw sketch of Bukhara.
 It was too cold to sketch….